lrswss/esp32-irrigation-automation/README.md

 ## Initial setup and configuration

-On first boot up the ESP32 will start a local access point with the SSID "Irrigation-System-XXXXXX" (IP 192.168.4.1) for initial configuration unless you preset your Wifi credentials in `include/config.h` at compile time.
-Set your SSID and password and reboot the system.
+On first boot up the ESP32 will start a local access point with the SSID `Irrigation-System-XXXXXX` with password `__secret__` on IP 192.168.4.1 for initial configuration unless you preset your Wifi credentials in `include/config.h` at compile time.
+Set your SSID and password under network settings and reboot the system.

 After successful connection to your Wifi the ESP32 will request an IP address from your router or DHCP server (check output on serial monitor).
 Point your